fsteinhardt/mpu6050_serial_to_imu/README.md

 This is a simple ROS node to connect an InvenSense MPU 6050 IMU  (I used a cheap GY-521 breakout board) to ROS.

-It needs the MPU6050 example script MPU6050_DMP6.ino (part of the [i2cdevlib](http://www.i2cdevlib.com/) from Jeff Rowberg ) running on an arduino.
-The ROS node reads the IMU orientation from the serial port and publishes it as a ROS [sensor_msgs/Imu](http://docs.ros.org/api/sensor_msgs/html/msg/Imu.html) message.
-It can also be broadcast as a [tf transform](http://wiki.ros.org/tf).
+It uses an arduino running a program using the [i2cdevlib](http://www.i2cdevlib.com/) from Jeff Rowberg to read the measurements from the MPU6050 sensor and send them to the computer.
+The ROS node reads the IMU data from the arduinos serial port and publishes the linear accelerations, rotational velocities and the orientation as a ROS [sensor_msgs/Imu](http://docs.ros.org/api/sensor_msgs/html/msg/Imu.html) message.
+The covariances in this message can be set using parameters.
+The orientation can also be broadcast as a [tf transform](http://wiki.ros.org/tf).

-This arduino script uses the MPU6050 DMP (digital motion processor?) to get filtered orientation values.
+The arduino script uses the MPU6050 DMP (digital motion processor?) to get filtered orientation values.

-The ROS node only sets the orientation, no accelerations, velocities or covariance matrices are set.

 Setup
 =

-To get the arduino demoscripot MPU6050_DMP6.ino programmed on your Arduino and for the electrical connections to the IMU see http://diyhacking.com/arduino-mpu-6050-imu-sensor-tutorial/
+See http://diyhacking.com/arduino-mpu-6050-imu-sensor-tutorial/ for the electrical connections and how to setup the i2cdevlib.

-You have to change the output in MPU6050_DMP6.ino to TEAPOT (comment out the `#define OUTPUT_READABLE_YAWPITCHROLL` line and uncomment the  `//#define OUTPUT_TEAPOT` line in MPU6050_DMP6.ino).
+Then program the arduino with the arduino/MPU6050/MPU6050.ino file from this repository.

-You might want to measure and set the Offsets for your MPU6050 chip: http://www.i2cdevlib.com/forums/topic/96-arduino-sketch-to-automatically-calculate-mpu6050-offsets/
+You might want to measure and set the offsets for your MPU6050 chip: http://www.i2cdevlib.com/forums/topic/96-arduino-sketch-to-automatically-calculate-mpu6050-offsets/.

+After you have measured the offset values you can change them in the MPU6050.ino file (after the line `// supply your own gyro offsets here, scaled for min sensitivity`).

-A demo launchfile is included to start the node and display the result in rviz.
+A demo launchfile is included to start the node and display some imu values in rviz.

 #### Published Topics

-* **`imu`** ([sensor_msgs::Imu])
+* **`imu/data`** ([sensor_msgs::Imu])

-	The resulting Imu orientation.
+	The measured accelerometer, gyro and orientation values.

 #### Published TF Transforms

-*	The resulting orientation can be published as a tf transform, the frame names can be set using the parameters.
+*	The resulting orientation can be published as a tf transform, the frame names can be set using parameters.

 #### Services